ScientiaCapital/Loan-Qualifier-Application/README.md

 New development created by Scientia Capital.

-**Code from Initial Commit originates from UC Berkeley FinTech Bootcamp and Scvientia Capital does not claim original ownership nor scholarship**.
+**Code from Initial Commit originates from UC Berkeley FinTech Bootcamp and Scientia Capital does not claim original ownership nor scholarship**.

 ---